pdimens/harpy/blog/simulate_diploid.md

 - `-z` is the level of heterozygosity (`0.1` = 10%)
 - `-o` is the name of the output directory
     - specifying this so subsequent runs don't overwrite each other
+- `--only-vcf` is to skip the diploid genome simulation
 - `--conda` is optional and a matter of runtime preference
 - `GENOME.fa` is your genome file
 ==- :icon-git-compare: diagram